-While the lead-in to the Tour de France is a little later in 2020, that doesn't mean there isn't a flurry of new tech releases to be spied in the lead-up to the world's biggest annual sporting event.
+While the lead-in to the Tour de France is a little later, that doesn't mean there isn't a flurry of new tech releases to be spied in the lead-up to the world's biggest annual sporting event.
 In conjunction with WorldTour squad Mitchelton-SCOTT, Swiss-based outfit Scott bikes have revealed the latest iteration of its aero race machine, the Foil.
-With a host of refinements made across the board to an already proven race winner, join us as we take you through all you need to know about the 2021 Scott Foil.
+With a host of refinements made across the board to an already proven race winner, join us as we take you through all you need to know about the Scott Foil.

 At a Glance